malcolmgroves/FluentQuery/README.markdown

-What is CollectionQuery?
+What is FluidQuery?
 ========================
-CollectionQuery is a group of Enumerators that allow you to operate on a Generic Collection of items in a more declarative fashion.
+FluidQuery allows you to query containers of items in Delphi in a fluid, declarative fashion.

 Huh?